 Well, despite our best intentions, the Christmas decorations did not go up this past weekend.
 Between kids’ activities and an out-of-town husband, life got in the way of our plans.

 But, one thing we were able to do is take a trip to the craft store.
 My goal for the trip was to find some inexpensive DIY decor ideas.
-I owe it to my 10 year old son who came up with the idea to make Mini Snow Globes.
+I owe it to my 10 year old son who came up with the idea to make DIY Mini Snow Globes at home!

 I’ll be honest that I was not instantly thrilled with the idea of make your own snow globes.
 I envisioned a big mess and a lot of supplies.
 But, I am happy to report that we kept our project super simple.
 I am here to share how you can make your own mini snow globe ornaments!

 However, we went back to the drawing board.
-I ended up finding these clear mason jar looking ornaments at the Dollar Tree!
+I ended up finding these clear mason jar ornaments.
 These jars are absolutely perfect for this project!

-Step 1: Trace a cardboard circle the same size as the inside of the lid.
+The first step is to trace a cardboard circle the same size as the inside of the lid.
 After you trace the circle, you will cut the circle out of the cardboard.
 Then, you need to glue the circle to the inside of the lid.
-We found that the cardboard elevated the scene a little bit so it was easier to see the scene once the container was placed back on the lid.
+We found that the cardboard elevated the scene a little bit which made it easier to see the scene once the container was placed back on the lid.

-Step 2: Glue all the mini figures you want to the cardboard.
+Next, you will glue all of your mini figures to the cardboard.
 You need to be able to secure the lid, so keep the pieces away from the edges.
 You can test along the way to see if you are able to close the container.

 My daughter came up with this little scene on her own.
 Way more creative than anything I can come up with!

-I have teamed up with a few other blogger friends to share our ideas on inexpensive Christmas Decor.
-Check out these festive Christmas ideas:
+I have teamed up with a few other blogger friends to share some DIY Christmas Decor Projects.
+Check out these cute ideas: